joCodes01/JS_clock/README.md

 # JS_clock
-Wes Bos JavaScript clock tutorial
+ Following the JavaScript 30 tutorial by Wes Bos.
+The purpose of this project is to become more familiar with using JavaScript by creating a clock using HTML, CSS and JavaScript.